 L’Anno della consapevolezza

 Campania is my homeland, I belong there, and she belongs to my heart, united by that invisible and indissoluble bond that keeps bringing me back to this house I never really left in the end.
 I’m in awe admiring the island of Ischia from the window of what used to be my bedroom, a breathtaking view that I ended up taking for granted until I left.
-The garden borders a vineyard, but I don’t remember seeing anyone working them ever, and yet the rows are always in perfect order, how so.
+The garden borders a vineyard, but I don’t remember seeing anyone working it ever, and yet the rows are always in perfect order, how so.

 This is not just a home, it is a love shelter as my daughter described it: the love for family, for our roots, our origins and blood ties.
 Here “every now and then mom would give us a special moment, she would take us up on the roof, we would lie down, and she would point out the constellations that we always pretended to see” quoting my daughter, this is love too!